darkGrimoire/hoyolab-daily-bot/README.md

 # Configuration File

 >I haven't release this yet because I'm waiting for [ver 0.12.1 in this library for chrome cookies bugfix](https://github.com/borisbabic/browser_cookie3).
 When the package has been updated, I'll release this immediately (along with MacOS supports maybe?).
+For the time being, I'll pre-release it first but see the warning below if you're using Chrome browser.

 - **BROWSER**: You can target specific browser to be used for login.
 Please beware that this program doesn't support account chooser yet, so if you have multiple account you may use a browser you rarely use that only contains 1 account information.
 Currently supported browsers are: `firefox`, `chrome`, `chromium`, `opera`, and `edge`.
 The default is `all`. ⚠WARNING: Currently this have issues with `chrome` cookies so please use another browser. ⚠